pingcap/tidb-insight/README.md

                         reading data on another machine, may cause large output file size.
 Disabled by default.
   -l, --log             Collect log files in output.
 PD/TiDB/TiKV logs are
-                        included by default if no other argument given.
+                        included by default if no other argument is given.
   --syslog              Collect the system log in output.
 This may
                         significantly increase output size.
 If `-l/--log` is not set, the system log will be ignored.